JoshuaAdrianJones/JoshuaAdrianJones/README.md

 #### In my previous career I made cars for James Bond...

  I have strong experience in product management and new product launch from my time in the automotive sector working for [Aston Martin](https://www.astonmartin.com)
+ I'm incredibly proud to be part of the team who delivered the DB11, DB11 Volante (Convertible), DBS, DB11 AMR, DB11 OHMSS special edition and others.